 - During colder months, reduce watering for temperate species as they enter a dormant state.

-Butterwort plants are not only a beautiful addition to your home but also a natural way to manage pests.
 With their succulent leaves, vibrant flowers, and unique carnivorous habits, these fascinating plants will surely bring joy and curiosity to any plant lover.

 FAQ